 Geothermal direct heat

 Hot water and steam near the earth’s surface is used to generate electricity.
-It’s also piped heat greenhouses, swimming pools, fish and prawn farms and for industrial processes such as timber drying.
+It’s also piped to heat greenhouses, swimming pools, fish and prawn farms and for industrial processes such as timber drying.

 Ground source heat pumps